alisaifee/coredis/docs/source/api_reference.rst

     # when it's time to shut it down...
     thread.stop()

-PubSub objects remember what channels and patterns they are subscribed to.
-In the event of a disconnection such as a network error or timeout, the PubSub object will re-subscribe to all prior channels and patterns when reconnecting.
+PubSub instances remember what channels and patterns they are subscribed to.
+In the event of a disconnection such as a network error or timeout, the PubSub instance will re-subscribe to all prior channels and patterns when reconnecting.
 Messages that were published while the client was disconnected cannot be delivered.
-When you're finished with a PubSub object, call its `.close()` method to shutdown the connection.
+When you're finished with a PubSub object, call the :meth:`~coredis.commands.PubSub.close` method to shutdown the connection.

 .. code-block:: python